 Credit risk is the risk of financial loss to the Company if a counterparty fails to meet its contractual obligations, and arises principally from the Company's receivables from customers.
 Management has established a credit policy under which each new customer is analyzed individually for creditworthiness before the Company's standard payment and delivery terms and conditions are offered.
 The Company's review includes external ratings, where available, and vendor and bank references.
 While the Company does not require collateral in respect of trade and other receivables, on certain product lines, the Company requires a valid credit card as back-up for any amount purchased on terms.
 The Company has no significant concentration of credit risk arising from customers.
-Out of total receivables of \$3,450,407 (2014 - \$2,287,342), net of allowance for doubtful accounts of approximately \$65,000 (2014 - 90,000), past due receivables in excess of 90 days but not impaired as of the balance sheet date were approximately \$41,000 (2014 - \$50,000).
+Out of total receivables of \$4,754,524 (2015 - \$3,450,407), net of allowance for doubtful accounts of approximately \$82,000 (2015 - 65,000), past due receivables in excess of 90 days but not impaired as of the balance sheet date were approximately \$172,000 (2015 - \$41,000).
 The Company is actively pursuing its efforts to collect these receivables.
+The maximum exposure to credit risk is equal to the carrying value (net of allowances) of the financial assets.